Home

 Mori, K. 1992.
 The synthesis of insect pheromones, 1979-1989.
 Total Synth.
 Nat.
 Prod.
 9:176.

 Jackson, B.D., Cammaerts, M.-C., Morgan, E.D., and Attygalle, A.B.
 1990b.
-Chemical and behavioral studies on dufour gland contents of Manica rubida (Hymenoptera: Formicidae).
+Chemical and behavioral studies on Dufour gland contents of Manica rubida (Hymenoptera: Formicidae).
 J. Chem.
 Ecol.
 16:827-840.

 Bestmann, H.J., Attygalle, A.B., Glasbrenner, J., Riemer, R., Vostrowsky, O., Constantino, M.G., Melikian, G., and Morgan, E.D.
 1988c.
+Pheromones 65.
 Identification of the volatile components of the mandibular gland secretion of the ant Manica rubida: structure elucidation, synthesis, and absolute configuration of manicone.
 Liebig's Ann.
 Chem.
 1:55-60.

 Attygalle, A.B., Cammaerts, M.-C., Cammaerts, R., Morgan, E.D., and Ollett, D.G.
 1986b.
 Chemical and ethological studies of the trail pheromone of the ant Manica rubida (Hymenoptera: Formicidae).
 Physiol.
 Entomol.
 11:125-132.